GlobalStewardship2026/global-stewardship-charter-2026-public-review/README.md

 # 🌍 Global Stewardship Council — Document Repository

-**Authored by Gaynor Kim-Sing in collaboration with AI systems Claude (Anthropic) and DeepSeek.**
-**Contact:** gstewardship2026@proton.me
+**Authored by Gaynor Kim-Sing** · Global Stewardship Council **Contact:** gstewardship2026@proton.me
-**Licence:** Unless otherwise stated, documents are released under **CC0 (Public Domain)** or **CC BY-NC-ND 4.0.**
+**License:** All documents CC0 (Public Domain) or CC BY-NC-ND 4.0 as noted below

 ---

 ## What Is This Repository?

-This repository holds the working documents of the **Global Stewardship Council (GSC)** — a civil society initiative proposing that consciousness quality is a measurable, actionable policy variable linking:
+This repository holds the working documents of the **Global Stewardship Council (GSC)** — a civil society initiative built on one foundational insight:

+> **The quality of consciousness in decision-making systems — human and artificial — is not a philosophical abstraction.
+It is a variable we can measure, design for, and govern.
+Getting it right is the precondition for survival.**

+The documents span five interconnected domains:

 - **AI safety** — designing systems that cannot cause or suffer harm
 - **Nuclear stability** — reducing escalation risk at the human-machine interface
 - **Planetary stewardship** — care for all sentient beings across generations
-- **End-of-life care** — honouring conscious experience at its most vulnerable threshold

-> **Core thesis:** The quality of consciousness in decision-making systems — human and artificial — is not a philosophical abstraction.
-It is a variable we can measure, design for, and govern.
-Getting it right is the precondition for survival.
+- **Relational intelligence** — the inner conditions that make good stewardship possible
+- **Collective narrative** — the stories that determine what kind of world we build

 All documents are open for comment and discussion.
-Feedback welcome via **Issues**.
+Feedback welcome via [Issues](../../issues).

 ---